Putin seeks close U.S. ties, missile guarantee

 In a warning that encompassed both Russia and Syria, Putin’s decree said Moscow would “counter attempts to use human rights concepts as an instrument of political pressure and interference in the internal affairs of states”.

-In the Middle East and North Africa, it said, Russia would advocate resolving crises through an end to violence by all sides, national dialogue without preconditions and the principle of non-interference - a repeat of Russia’s position on Syria.
+In the Middle East and North Africa, the decree added, Russia would advocate resolving crises through an end to violence by all sides, national dialogue without preconditions and the principle of non-interference - a repeat of Russia’s position on Syria.

-Closer to home, Putin made clear that strengthening bonds among former Soviet republics from Belarus to Central Asia, and giving Moscow’s alliances economic and security alliances with those nations more global clout, are top priorities.

-The decree called integration among members of the Commonwealth of Independent States a “key foreign policy direction” and reiterated plans for a Eurasian Economic Union, by January 2015, based on ties with Kazakhstan and Belarus.